fukamachi/supertrace/README.md

 ;; Custom before/after functions
 (supertrace (package dbi) dex:request
-            :before #'before-logger      ;; <- A function takes 2 arguments -- a function name and arguments :after #'after-logger)       ;; <- A function takes 4 arguments -- a function name, arguments, returned value and elapsed time in nanoseconds.
+            :before #'before-logger      ;; <- A function takes 2 arguments -- a function name and arguments :after #'after-logger)       ;; <- A function takes 4 arguments -- a function name, arguments, returned value and elapsed time in microsecond.
 ```

 Output is like as follows: